jrucho/YTbeatmakercues/README.md

 | Random Cue | `-` |
 | Blind Mode | B |
 | Show Advanced Panel | A |

+All loop keys and MIDI notes can be reassigned in the Key Mapping and MIDI Mapping windows.

 ## Touch Sequencer